ranjitjhala/flux-tutorial/main.typ

 // Set global heading numbering to use arabic numbers
 #set heading(numbering: "1.1")

+// // Special handling for Index heading - no numbering
+// #show heading: it => {
+//   if it.body == [Index] {
+//     // Remove numbering for Index heading
+//     set heading(numbering: none)
+//     it
+//   } else {
+//     // Use default numbering for other headings
+//     it
+//   }
+// }

 // Reset figure counter for each chapter
 #show heading.where(level: 1): it => {
   counter(figure).update(0)